OlivierLD/raspberry-coffee/I2C.SPI/PWM.md

 ---

+Same article on [Hocus-Blogus](http://hocus-blogus.blogspot.com/2018/07/raspberry-pi-pwm-servos-and-pca9685.html), with a small video showing how to dim leds with PWM.

+---

 The Raspberry PI does not have analog pins, we need to use Pulse Width Modulation to simulate analog values, a servo is an analog device.